Fire and rescue services

 Full travel advice: Local contacts

-Violent crime is common in Costa Rica, including:
+Violent crime is common, including:

 Travellers have been the target of armed robberies or drug-related crimes.